stefanceriu/SCSafariPageController/README.md

 ### Implementation details

-SCSafariPageController is built on top of [SCPageViewController](https://github.com/stefanceriu/SCPageViewController) and makes use of custom page layouters to get the desired effect.
+SCSafariPageController is built on top of [SCPageViewController](https://github.com/stefanceriu/SCPageViewController) and makes use of custom page layouters to get the desired effects.

 It wraps view controllers inside the scroll view based SCSafariPageWrapperViewController to get the slide to delete feature and then applies variable inter-item spacings and sublayer transforms (angle, perspective and scale) to the pages, based on the total number of pages and the content offset.

 ### Usage

-- Create a new instance and implement its data source and delegate
+- Create a new instance and register as its data source and, optionally, delegate

 ```objc
     self.safariPageController = [[SCSafariPageController alloc] init];